Bible Question:

 Bible Answer:

 The estimated dates for the destruction of Sodom and Gomorrah vary.
-Ussher estimates that the destruction occurred in the year of 1897 B.C.
+James Ussher estimates that the destruction occurred in the year of 1897 B.C.
 [1].
-Thomas Robinson suggests a date of 1896 B.C.[2] and Merrill Unger gives a date of 2065 B.C.
+Thomas Robinson, the author of The Bible Timeline, suggests a date of 1896 B.C.[2]
+Merrill Unger, the author of Archaeology and the Old Testament, gives a date of 2065 B.C.
 [3].
-W. F. Albright states that the dates of pottery in the location where Sodom is believed to have exited ranges from 2300 to 1900 B.C.[4]
-The latest estimate for the destruction of Sodom and Gomorrah is about 2070 B.C.[5]
+W. F. Albright states in The Archaeological Results of an Expedition to Moab and the Dead Sea that the dates of pottery in the location where Sodom is believed to have existed ranges from 2300 to 1900 B.C.[4]
+The latest estimate for the destruction of Sodom and Gomorrah is estimated to be about 2070 B.C., according to Bryant G. Wood.[5]

 Conclusion:

-God predicted that Sodom and Gomorrah would never be inhabited again.
+God prophesied that Sodom and Gomorrah would never be inhabited again.

 “Like the overthrow of Sodom and Gomorrah with its neighbors,” says the LORD, “no one will live there, nor will a son of man reside in it.”
 (NASB) Jeremiah 49:18